aramb-dev/smartcycle/module2/plan.md

 - Display recent user actions in order
 - Scan the log to find when a specific action occurred

+**Implementation:** Use a decorator pattern to automatically log every function call in main.py.
+Each time a decorated function runs, it appends an entry to `activity_logs` with the function name, timestamp, and user ID.
+Helper functions allow viewing recent logs and searching by action keyword.

 ## 4. Justification Summary

 - **Dictionary:**